From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Discussion

-An effective countermeasure against waves in the tissue is to weight the open coverslips after embedding overnight.
-In addition, the acquisition of multiple focus levels for each section could potentially provide missing information.
+Cell body membranes and blood vessel walls pose hard edges in the cortex, resulting in diffraction patterns even brighter than the background field.
+Varying of the focus level of the LMP-1 microscope allows optical scanning of the Poisson spots induced by diffraction.
+Cell bodies are highlighted with higher contrast by shifting and lowering the focal plane to the top and the bottom of the tissue by approximately \mbox{$\pm$\mmu{30}} (\cref{fig:focus_levels}).
+The ability to predict cells from \mpli measurements was shown to be sensitive to variations in the focus level.
+An effective countermeasure against waves in the tissue, to maintain a constant level across the entire section, is to weight the open coverslips after embedding overnight.
+In addition, the acquisition of multiple levels for each section could potentially provide missing information.
 For the given dataset, however, these potential solutions were not applicable, and measurements could not be easily repeated.
-In addition, the acquisition of multiple focus levels would significantly increase the measurement effort.
+Since shifting the focus toward the tissue surface degrades optical resolution, a center focus level is used by default in \mpli for an optimal representation of nerve fibers.
+The acquisition of multiple focus levels of \mbox{$\pm$\mmu{30}} to increase the visibility of cell bodies would significantly increase the measurement effort.
 Nevertheless, it will be an important consideration for future investigations to include multiple focus levels in each measurement to improve cell extraction.